blockedge-tech/collabchain/README.md

 ### 6. Access the Application

-After both frontend and backend are running, open:
+After both frontend and backend are running, you can access the application at:

+**Local Development:**
 ```
 http://localhost:5173
 ```

+**Live Deployment:**
+The project is deployed and accessible at: [https://collabchain1.vercel.app/](https://collabchain1.vercel.app/)

 ---